I am based in sunny Brisbane, Queensland, Australia but I regularly travel interstate and overseas for workshops.

 Get one clear way to improve your pet photos, with examples and full camera settings, every day.

-Sign up below to receive the Daily Tip email series including three months worth of assorted daily tips, delivered direct to your inbox!
+Sign up below to receive 100 daily tips - that's three months worth - delivered direct to your inbox!